-In specific circumstances, that limited company contractors, working through a recruitment agency, may be in scope of the AWR and so have the right to ‘equal’ basic terms and conditions with any ‘comparable’ permanent employees at the end-clients company (where they actually work).
+In specific circumstances, limited company contractors, working through a recruitment agency, may be in scope of the AWR and have the right to ‘equal’ basic terms and conditions with any ‘comparable’ permanent employees at the end-clients company (where they actually work).

-Up until now, we do not believe this hypothetical question has been tested at Employment Tribunal.
-The only AWR cases to reach Tribunal that have been reported so far are related to the Swedish Derogation model (limiting equal pay) or other pay issues – details here – and with regard to redundancy consultation.
+Up until now, we don’t believe the question of whether a limited company contractor can fall within the scope of the AWR has been tested at Employment Tribunal.
+The only AWR cases to reach Tribunal that’ve been reported so far are related to the Swedish Derogation model (limiting equal pay), redundancy consultation and other pay issues that we covered in another article.

-The Government’s original guidance on the AWR said that the definition of an ‘agency worker’ excludes:
+The government’s original guidance on the AWR said that the definition of an ‘agency worker’ excludes:

-It is generally felt that personal service company contractors are likely to think twice about jeopardising their tax status by asserting agency worker rights.
+It’s generally felt that personal service company contractors are likely to think twice about jeopardising their tax status by asserting agency worker rights.

 The Department for Business, Innovation and Skills guidance gives the example of an IT contractor who supplies his services through a limited company: